munsanco/settle-ease/README.md

 4. You will be prompted to enter the file path (refer to step 2).
 5. Once the correct file path is entered, SettleEase will process the CSV contenst and the results will be rendered to the Console with the Report ID.
 6. SettleEase
 7. Once processed, SettleEase will prompt you to enter in a Fuel Card number.
 A valid Fuel Card number to use for testing is "012".
+Card number "012" is the only fuel card number in this file with multiple states available for a breakdown.
 An invalid Fuel Card number to use for testing is "069".

 ## <a id="usage"></a>Usage